 For example, if an image from a photoshoot is used in a social media campaign that raises awareness of an upcoming event and drives registration, that image would be considered a digital asset.
 However, if a rough screenshot is sent in a one-off email to a potential client, the image itself has minimal long-term value and would likely would not be considered a digital asset.

-What is The value of My digital assets?
+The value of digital assets

 When understanding the value of your digital assets, there’s more to consider than just the hard cost of the asset.
 It’s also important to consider the time spent producing it, and the ability to recreate it.